Looking for a resolution that will change the world (and you)?

 - What do I fear in letting go?

 - Why does this story of hurt continue to play in my head?

 - Who needs forgiveness?

 - Is there someone from whom I need to seek forgiveness?

 - Is there something for which I have not even forgiven myself?

 - If not now when?

-The Year of Faith is a year of opportunities, especially when we start by lightening the load through forgiveness.
+Each new year offers graced opportunities, especially when we start by lightening the load through forgiveness.